django-cms/djangocms-url-manager/README.rst

 Requirements
 ============

-django CMS URL Manager requires that you have a django CMS 4.0 or higher.
+django CMS URL Manager requires that you have a django CMS 4.0 or higher project already set up and running.

 For those who wish to use this app on Django <3.2 or Python <3.8 use the 4.0.x branch.